nefeltellioglu/ethical_framework/README.md

     whatever allows us to import just the modelling code as `ethics.model`.
 Then there can be a `ethics.optimisation` for the optimisation.
   + TODO Configure the database construction with a file.
+This will provide a nicer alternative to having hard-coded parameters in the code.
+This should live in `config/`.
   + TODO Write an optimisation method that searches the database for the best initial condition.
   + TODO Generate plots to check that we are using a suitable number